Loempisey/Loempisey/README.md

 - 🌱 I’m currently learning **Typescript, FastAPI**

-- 👨‍💻 All of my projects are available at [check my repository](check my repository)
+- 👨‍💻 All of my projects are available at https://github.com/Loempisey

 - 💬 Ask me about **Javascript, Node, Express, Next, OpenAPI**